na-na-hi/renget/archive/LiminalCrossroads1.md

 It appears to have… said something?

-"...w-what?", a trembling Bill mutters for the first time, getting a better feel of his new tongue and fangs.
+"...w-what?" a trembling Bill mutters for the first time, getting a better feel of his new tongue and fangs.

 "...mierda."